VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Networking/security.md

 >
 > July 2008, Eremo, Italy

-If you'd like more information on Swartz's infulence you can watch a documentry on him [here](https://www.youtube.com/watch?v=vXr-2hwTk58&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz&index=367&t=0s)
+If you'd like more information on Swartz's infulence you can watch a documentary on him [here](https://www.youtube.com/watch?v=vXr-2hwTk58&list=PL5cGwrD7cv8hK-qxPqRB25Dzs0BtLWhXz&index=367&t=0s)

 {{< /details >}}